 - 1 teaspoon salt

-- 2 1/2 cups sifted cake flour (carefully spoon and level -- don't pack flour)
+- 2 1/2 cups sifted cake flour (carefully spoon and level after sifting -- should weigh about 8.8 oz)

 - 1 cup buttermilk

 - 1/2 teaspoon salt (omit if using salted butter)

 - 2 sticks (8 oz) unsalted butter, softened

 - Preheat the oven to 350 degrees F. Spray three 9-inch round cake pans with flour-added cooking spray.
 For a higher ratio of cake to frosting, use two 9x2 inch pans.
 You may also use three 8-inch pans.
 If you use three 8-inch or go with two 9-inch, you will probably need to tack on about 4 minutes to the cook time due to the batter being deeper.

 - Using high speed of electric mixer, beat shortening and sugar until creamy.
 Beat in eggs, vanilla extract and butter extract, scraping sides of bowl occasionally.
 Make a paste of red food coloring and cocoa powder, then stir that in.
 Or, do what I did and stir the red food coloring and cocoa in, then beat.
 When the batter turns red, stir in the salt and beat so that it's very well mixed.
 Starting and ending with flour, add the flour and buttermilk alternately to batter, stirring so that flour gets absorbed.